Huantanhua/Beneath-the-Wetlands/.github/ISSUE_TEMPLATE/translation-issue.md

 ---

-## What language localization is flawed?
+## Which language localization is flawed?

 (write a language)